 Faith Journeys – Wednesday Evenings in Lent

 Beginning on Ash Wednesday, we gather as a community for education, fellowship and worship.
-A book study and discussion group is led by our pastors, followed by a family-friendly Soup Supper and casual 40-minute worship service.
-Nursery care is available upon request and with 48 hour notice.
+A book study and discussion group is led by our pastors, providing a time for reflection and practicing our faith.

 Taking its name from the Jesus’ entry into Jerusalem, when the people lined his path with Palm branches, this Sunday before Easter marks the beginning of Holy Week.
-We commemorate this day with traditional hymns and a procession of palms led by our children.
+We commemorate this day with traditional hymns and a virtual hosanna of palms.

 On perhaps the most solemn day of the church year, we gather in the sanctuary to remember and give thanks for Jesus’ sacrifice on the cross.
 We commemorate this time with a service of Tenebrae, as a series of candles are slowly extinguished while passages of scripture are read detailing the final words of Jesus.